 - Mobilize—worth 5 points each day

 - Sleep—worth 5 points and based on the previous night (e.g. Tuesday's sleep score is based on the Monday night's sleep)

 - Well-Being Practices—worth 5 points each day

 You can earn a maximum of 35 points each day.

-Enter your daily score in the “Daily Play” tab at the close of each day, beginning on DAY 1 (Saturday).
-You will have from 7pm until midnight the following night in your time zone (29 hours) to record your score for each day of the Challenge.
+Enter your daily score at the close of each day, beginning on DAY 1 (Saturday) at 7PM.
+You will have from 7pm the day of until 11:59pm the following night in your time zone (29 hours in total) to record your score for each day of the Challenge.